ditto-link01/mtr-train-dashboard/README.md

 ## Features

 - **Minimal setup:** Open `index.html` directly in a browser—no build step required.
-- **Fast load:** Pure HTML with optional inline CSS and JavaScript keeps it snappy.
+- **Fast load:** Small static HTML, CSS, and JavaScript files keep it snappy.
 - **Mobile friendly:** Designed with responsive layout principles for phones and tablets.
 - **Easy deploy:** Works out of the box on GitHub Pages or any static server.